 OpenMP is an industry standard API of C/C++ and Fortran for shared memory parallel programming.
 The OpenMP Architecture Review Board (ARB) consists of major compiler vendors and many research institutions.
-Common architectures include shared memory architecture (multiple CPUs sharing global memory with uniform memory access [UMA] and a typical shared memory programming model of OpenMP or pthreads), distributed memory architecture (each CPU has its own memory with non-uniform memory access [NUMA] and the typical message passing programming model of MPI), and hybrid architecture (UMA within one node or socket, NUMA across nodes or sockets, and the typical hybrid programming model of hybrid MPI/OpenMP).
+Common architectures include shared memory architecture (multiple CPUs sharing global memory with Uniform Memory Access (UMA) and a typical shared memory programming model of OpenMP or pthreads), distributed memory architecture (each CPU has its own memory with Non-Uniform Memory Access (NUMA) and the typical Message Passing Interface (MPI), and hybrid architecture (UMA within one node or socket, NUMA across nodes or sockets, and the typical hybrid programming model of hybrid MPI/OpenMP).
 The current architecture trend needs a hybrid programming model with three levels of parallelism: MPI between nodes or sockets, shared memory (such as OpenMP) on the nodes/sockets, and increased vectorization for lower-level loop structures.

 OpenMP has three components: compiler directives and clauses, runtime libraries, and environment variables.
 The compiler directives are only interpreted when the OpenMP compiler option is turned on.
 OpenMP uses the "fork and join" execution model: the master thread forks new threads at the beginning of parallel regions, multiple threads share work in parallel; and threads join at the end of parallel regions.

 In OpenMP, all threads have access to the same shared global memory.
 Each thread has access to its own private local memory.
 Threads synchronize implicitly by reading and writing shared variables.
 No explicit communication is needed between threads.